jeremiasivan/SimNOW/empirical_analysis/README.md

 In this step, we run the splitting-and-merging algorithm on empirical alignment and generate the summary statistics.
 The parameters for this step are set in `1_main.Rmd`.
 The details of the parameters and outputs are similar to those from the simulations (see `codes/README.md`).

 > **Important Notes** <br>
-When `init_wsize` set to `NULL`, the approach would start with full concatenation (instead of the best fixed window size from AIC).
+When `initial_wsize` set to `NULL`, the approach would start with full concatenation (instead of the best fixed window size from AIC).

 ## <a id="datasets">Datasets</a>